| Title: | Utility Functions, Datasets and Extended Examples for Survival Analysis |

 a vector of the number of individuals who experienced the event |

-This is a minor update of the lifetab
+This is a minor update of the lifetab function from the

 KMsurv package, where the start and stop times of the intervals